-Daily Thrive lessons were introduced and Thrive assessments show that pupils made good progress with their social and emotional wellbeing, after this dipped slightly during the lockdown period.
+Daily Thrive lessons were introduced and Thrive assessments show that pupils made good progress with their social and emotional wellbeing.
+This was impacted during the lockdown period.
 Pastoral support continued throughout the period of remote learning and the school made weekly phone calls to disadvantaged pupils and families.
 Well-being questionnaires show that pupils feel safe and happy at school and have an adult to talk to.